-How to get through Customs & Security on ARRIVAL:
+How to get through Immigration and Customs on ARRIVAL:

 The following information apply for a traveller entering Cuba for tourism purposes.

-When you arrive at the Holguin Airport you are guided by Officials to enter in the Arrivals building where you can find the IMMIGRATION area.
-The Cuban Customs area is composed of several short enclosed halls with a booth where the Customs Officer is sitting behing a tall counter.
-Most Custom Officials speak some english.
+- After leaving the aircraft you are guided by Officials to enter in the Arrivals building where you’ll find Immigration Control.
+The zone is composed of several short enclosed halls with a booth where the Immigration Officer is sitting behind a tall counter.
+Most of them speak some English.
 You have to go to the booth one person at the time, but young children can go with an adult.

-The Custom Officer will NOT stamp your passport (unless you ask for it), they stamp only the Tourist card (2-part form).
-He/she will detach and keep the first half of your Tourist Card.
-You have to turn in the second half when you exit Cuba so it's VERY important not to loose the second half of your tourist card during your stay, it costs 15 CUC to replace and it could be a long and complicated process.
+- The Immigration Official will stamp, detach and keep one half of your Tourist Card.
+You’ll have to turn in the other half when you exit Cuba so it's VERY important to keep it safe during your stay; having to replace it could be a long and complicated process.

-After your passport and tourist card have been checked, the Custom Officer will then press a buzzer button to unlock the door beside you, exit the booth through this door.
+- After the Immigration procedures are completed, the Officer will press a buzzer button to unlock the door beside you, exit the booth through this door.

-The next step is to get you and your carry-on baggage scanned in the x-ray machine and metal detector arch to be sure you are not carrying arms, fresh food or any other illegal material.
-All checked baggages are also being scanned (in another area) and sniffed by drug-sniffing dogs.
+- The next step is to get you and your carry-on baggage scanned in the x-ray machine and metal detector arch to check if you are not carrying firearms, meat products, plants, fruits/vegetables, or any other prohibited or restricted item.
+Every checked baggage is also being scanned (in another area) and sniffed by trained dogs.

-How to get through Customs & Security on DEPARTURE:
+How to get through Passport Control and Security on DEPARTURE:

-You can then proceed to the Customs booths where you have to show your passport and boarding pass (with the departure tax stamp) and give back the second half of your tourit card.
+- You can then proceed to the Customs booths where you have to show your passport and boarding pass (with the departure tax stamp) and give back the other half of your Tourist Card.
 The Customs Officer will then unlock the door so you can move to the security checkpoint.

-Your carry-on bag will be scanned (X-ray machine with conveyor belt) and you have to go walk through the metal detector arch, as in any other airport.
+- Your carry-on bag will be scanned (X-ray machine with conveyor belt) and you’ll have to walk through the metal detector arch, as in any other airport.

-You can then exit the screening area to get to the Gate lounge.
+- You can then exit the Screening area to get to the Departure Gate Lounge.